Understanding the range of climate risks requires understanding the way in which climate models are built and the assumptions that underpin them.

 Instead of separating investment strategy from environmental and social goals, impact finance harnesses the capital markets to drive positive environmental and social change.

 Small migratory farming is responsible for 70% of the annual deforestation in Peru.
 Can palm oil address this problem and lead the change towards sustainable development in the Peruvian Amazon?

 A truly sustainable economy may require fundamentally re-thinking how we make and consume products.
 A new course delves into the challenges and opportunities of this transformation.

 MS in Sustainability Management Professor Christoph Meinrenken will bring his expertise to SUMA in Spring 2018 with a new course, Theory & Practice of Life Cycle Assessment.

-The Sustainability Management program is seeking candidates for curriculum and grading assistant positions for the summer 2016 sessions.
-Responsibilities include updating information in Canvas, reviewing course material with the instructor, and assisting in the grading of problem sets and examinations.
+The Sustainability Management program is seeking candidates for Curriculum and Grading Assistant (CGA) and Faculty Support Assistant (FSA) opportunities for spring 2018.
+Responsibilities include updating information on Canvas, reviewing course material with the instructor, and other administrative tasks.

 Students embark on a field trip to learn about flooding and the challenges of urban resiliency in Chicago and Blue Island, Illinois.